American popular music: 1950s and 1960s

 Frank Sinatra in the trailer for Pal Joey (1957).

 The middle of the 20th century saw a number of very important changes in American popular music.
 The field of pop music developed tremendously during this period, as the increasingly low price of recorded music stimulated demand and greater profits for the record industry.
 As a result, music marketing became more and more prominent, resulting in a number of mainstream pop stars whose popularity was previously unheard of.
 Many of the first such stars were Italian-American crooners like Dean Martin, Rudy Vallee, Tony Bennett, Perry Como, Frankie Laine and, most famously, the "first pop vocalist to engender hysteria among his fans" Frank Sinatra.
 One of the most successful crooners was Bing Crosby.
 Crosby cited popular singer Al Jolson as one of his main influences.
 Crosby was in turn cited by Perry Como.
 Crosby also influenced this singing of Frank Sinatra, Crosby and Sinatra sung together in the 1956 film High Society.

+As the easy listening craze of the 1950s became a dominant form of pop music on national radio networks, its musical content also evolved.
+From its humble beginnings in the older songs first found in "your parent's music", easy listening subsequently included hit ballads, instrumentals and show tunes which were performed by a wide array of non-rock artists.
+Included among them were the vocalists: Doris Day, Rosemary Clooney, Nat King Cole,Vic Damone, Sammy Davis Jr., Billie Holiday, Pattie Page, Johnnie Ray, Mel Torme, Jo Stafford, and Sarah Vaughn.
+Composers and arrangers were also soon inspired to showcase the new genre within the lush orchestral scores featured on their albums.
+Included among them were Xavier Cugat, Jackie Gleason, Andre Kostelanetz, Guy Lombardo, Mantovani and John Serry.

 Patti Page was one of the best-selling female artists of the 1950s, known for her smooth vocals and versatile singing style.